songlarknet/lark/doc/roadmap.md

 # Lack: a Scala EDSL for Lustre

+This document describes the short-term and mid-term roadmap for lack.
+For the first milestone I want to pare it down to the bare minimum to be "useful".
+The high-level goal is to have a model checker and compiler toolchain that's scalable, debuggable, executable, and sound.

+## Milestones
+### M1: bare minimum
-bare minimum to be useful:
+Bare minimum features to be useful:
+* surface language, maybe with syntax for simple automata;
-* model checking with BMC and K-induction
+* model checking with BMC and K-induction;
-* compilation to C - bare minimum with code duplication
+* basic counterexamples;
-* well-formedness checks: causality
+* typechecking, causality checking, etc;
-later:
-* invariant generation
-* plumb generated invariants to generated C code - any way to use CBMC for translation validation?
+* compilation to C - simplest possible generation ok;
+* decent property testing of interpreter, SMT semantics, and C semantics.

+### M2: scale
+Just these features might be OK, but with just plain old K-induction there's some risk that we could run into programs we can specify but can't prove.
+To make it "more scalable" I want these features, but I think they can wait until the second milestone:
+* contracts allows replacing complex implementations with simpler specs;
+* path compression makes K-induction stronger;
+* common subexpression elimination so that hopefully `x ==> x` is always trivial to prove;
+* sneaky invariants let the user specify invariants that refer to nested private state inside subnodes.

+### M3: sound
+After we know that we can prove interesting things, we want to make sure anything we prove is actually true of the compiled code.
+This is not the case with machine integers which can overflow.
+To make it "more sound" I want these features in milestone three:
+* integer bounds checks;
+* float bounds and NaN checks.

+### M4: better compilation
+At some point we probably want to generate nicer C code, and maybe also generate Scala code.
+Milestone four, maybe:
+* better compilation to C (modular, support separate compilation);
-* compilation to java?
+* compilation to Scala or Java.

-* automata
+### M5: better debugging
+Debuggable:
-* better compilation without code duplication
+* better counterexamples;
+* determine safe/invalid/unknown for each property.
+At the moment it just prints invalid/unknown if any properties are bad.

-## design / features for minimum viable product
+## design / features

 ### arithmetic: machine integers
-all integer types have explicit bitwidths. proof obligations are generated for arithmetic overflow and underflow.
+All integer types have explicit bitwidths.
+In the long term, proof obligations are generated for arithmetic overflow and underflow.

+### arithmetic: floating point
+I don't know how good the SMT solver support for floating-point numbers is.
+I don't expect it to be as good as the support for reals.
+Would it be useful to have two types of floating points / reals with different logical representations?
+We'd have `Real32` which has the logical representation of a real, and `Float32` which uses machine float logic.
+Both would be represented by a 32-bit floating point value at runtime.

 ### polymorphism
 we get polymorphism "for free" by using Scala as the meta language.